Cerapter/naon/README.md

   message.
 If need be, default to the last defined `emote`.
   If `false`, and the animation is playing, and a new `"emote"` is defined before the animation has finished, switch to the new one.
+  If `anim` exists, so should this.
+Otherwise, it should not appear.

   With one exception (see below), **this must be the first `ICPiece` in an IC message.**